flutter/website/src/release/breaking-changes/3-19-deprecations.md

 Supported by Flutter Fix: yes

-The `showTrackOnHover` property of `Scrollbar`, and its associated component theme, `ScrollbarThemeData.showTrackOnHover`, was replaced by the stateful property `ScrollbarThemeData.trackVisibility` after v3.4.
+The `showTrackOnHover` property of `Scrollbar`, and its associated component theme, `ScrollbarThemeData.showTrackOnHover`, were replaced by the stateful property `ScrollbarThemeData.trackVisibility` after v3.4.
 By utilizing `trackVisibility`, all permutations of state can factor into revealing the scrollbar track, not just hover.